gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

       $ cp pulp-open.py pulp-open-hwpe.py

 The new target should work like the pulp-open because it is a copy of the pulp-open.
-To verify the working, build the gvsoc using TARGET=pulp-open-hwpe and run the same hello binary with this target.
+To verify the working, build the gvsoc using TARGET=pulp-open-hwpe and run the hello binary for the same system with this target.

 .. admonition:: Verify - 1.1
    :class: solution